Quasiclassical theory of vortex states in locally non-centrosymmetric superconductors: application to CeRh$_{2}$As$_{2}$

+This can be understood because the vortex core in one layer coincides with a position in the neighboring layer that is farthest from its vortex core, where the superconducting gap attains its maximum value.
+Therefore, the interlayer coupling at such positions is expected to diminish the zero-bias peak.
+In addition, the paramagnetic depairing effect can suppress the zero-bias peak, as in the BCS state.
 What is interesting is that even though the vortex core is not located at the point $O$ in the layer $2$, there are weak but visible peaks in the LDOS [right panel of Fig.~\ref{fig:ldos_meron}(b)].
 The situation is better illustrated in Fig.~\ref{fig:ldos_meron}(c), which displays the layer-resolved LDOS along the line $OO'$.
-We see a characteristic behavior: a ridge-shaped structure connecting the vortex cores in the layer 1 ($O$) and the layer 2 ($O'$) appears in the low-energy LDOS.
+We see a characteristic behavior: a ridge-shaped structure connecting the vortex cores in layer 1 ($O$) and layer 2 ($O'$) appears in the low-energy LDOS.
 This indicates significant quasiparticle transfer between $O$ and $O'$ by the interlayer coupling $t_\perp$, since the inter-vortex distance is the smallest in this horizontal direction.